mendix/docs/content/en/docs/releasenotes/data-hub/_index.md

 #### Improvements

 * We made several design changes, mainly on the [Catalog](/data-hub/data-hub-catalog/) page.
 We moved items like **Environment Name** and **Version** to the newly arranged right sidebar menu.
 * We moved the `ContractType` field to the `ServiceVersion` level.
-For more information, see [How to Register OData Resources in the Data Hub Catalog](/data-hub/data-hub-catalog/register-data/).
+For more information, see [How to Register OData Resources in the Catalog](/data-hub/data-hub-catalog/register-data/).
 * We added an informative tooltip to the **Company** drop-down menu and a pop-up window for when the user is an external user for another company.
 * We added in-app guidance to notify that you can switch the company when you have accepted a participation invitation.